komascript/defoldfonts/README.md

 # Unpacking and Installation for Users

-If you are a user, you should wait until all the packages has been added to your preferred TeX distribution.
+If you are a user, you should wait until all the packages have been added to your preferred TeX distribution.
 Then you can use the package manager of your TeX distribution to install all the packages.